Temps and termites are on the rise. Schedule your free inspection today.

 Spotted lanternfly eggs hatch in the spring.
 Lanternflies will lay their eggs in the fall between September and December.
 The eggs will develop at the beginning of spring and hatch in May.

 Spotted lanternfly egg masses are laid on hard surfaces like trees, decks, houses, rocks, or any furniture or equipment that is stored outdoors.
-Their egg masses can contain anywhere from 30 to 50 eggs and are protected with a mud-like covering.
+Their egg masses can contain up to 60 eggs and are protected with a mud-like covering.

 Also, spotted lanternflies are great hitchhikers.
 You can avoid transporting them by inspecting your vehicle, trailer, or any outdoor items before you leave for another location.